nghianguyentek/docs/english/b.md

 ##### elegantly
 - adj /e' ləg ɡə`nt li/
   - (B2) in a way that is graceful and attractive in appearance or behaviour (một cách thanh lịch/sang trọng/trang nhã).
+##### enthusiasm
+- n /ɪn θju'ː zi æ zə`m/
+  - a feeling of energetic interest in a particular subject or activity and an eagerness to be involved in it (nhiệt huyết).
+  - a subject or activity that interests you very much (đam mê).
 ##### flood
 - v /flʌd/
   - (B1) cover with water (làm ngập; lụt)